mmyassin12/rcm_project_final_report/README.md

 ---
 <a id="storage-account"></a>
 ## 🗄️  Storage account
-I created a storage account with two containers: one to store the raw data ingested from on-premises, and another to hold the transformed data after it has been cleaned and processed in Databricks.
+I created an Azure Data Lake Storage (ADLS) account with two containers: one to store the raw data ingested from on-premises, and another to hold the transformed data after it has been cleaned and processed in Databricks.

 <img width="940" height="452" alt="image" src="https://github.com/user-attachments/assets/b5b35d54-ca21-4f5b-8f7b-6f546ee6da2e" />